andrii2g/licensing-demo/docs/10-operations.md

 Monitor server clock.
 A server clock jump can produce bad leases for all clients.

 ## Distribution
-Build client packages separate from server/admin packages.
+Set LICENSE_GUARD_TRUST_FILE to the public registry and run bash scripts/build-release.sh to build separate client and server/admin packages.
+See the root [README](../README.md) for the bootstrap key-generation and build commands.
 Declare architecture/libc minimum and system dependencies.
 Root-owned absolute native library path.
 Include SBOM/dependency versions and checksums.
 Sign software releases using your release process independently of license signing.
 Never publish keys from a real deployment.
 Public fixtures are test-only and production cannot trust them.